 - Shigeo Nagashima, a slugging star at Rikkyo University, signs with the Yomiuri Giants for a record bonus of $69,000.
 He will go on to have one of the great careers in Nippon Pro Baseball.

 - The Detroit Tigers and Kansas City Athletics execute a 13-player trade.
 Among the players involved are second baseman Billy Martin, outfielder Gus Zernial and pitcher Mickey McDermott, who are headed to Detroit.
-The Athletics acquire pitcher Duke Maas, catcher Henry House, and outfielders Bill Tuttle and Jim Small
+The Athletics acquire pitcher Duke Maas, catcher Frank House, and outfielders Bill Tuttle and Jim Small

 - 1958 - The Detroit Tigers trade infielder Billy Martin and starter Al Cicotte to the Cleveland Indians for relievers Ray Narleski and Don Mossi and shortstop Ossie Alvarez.